 While previous users won’t notice any significant differences in the targeted adjustment tools, both the radial and graduated filter tools have a new option in Lightroom Classic that is not included in the CC version: Color and luminance masking.
 This allows users to select color or luminance ranges to include in the mask.
 If you are using the graduated filter to brighten up a boring sky, a color range mask can automatically select all of the sky, saving you from having to manually go in and erase the mask from the trees, buildings, or other objects that jut into the skyline.

 After the edits are made, Lightroom Classic serves up much more flexible exporting options.
-Lightroom CC only asks for the destination, file size, and whether you want the file type to be a JPEG or original.
+Lightroom CC only asks for the destination, image size, and whether you want the file type to be a JPEG or original.
 A recent update added the option to add a watermark, but only with text.
 Lightroom Classic, in comparison, allows you to name and sequence images and albums on export, add custom image-based watermarks, save photos in multiple file types, control the level of JPEG compression, and create and save export settings presets.

 Winner: Lightroom Classic

 Note: Speed varies based on a lot of factors outside of the software, including computer specs and, when the cloud is used, internet connectivity.
-These results were produced using a Macbook with 16GB of memory and a 20Mbps internet connection.
+These results were produced using a MacBook with 16GB of memory and a 20Mbps internet connection.
 Import speeds will also vary based on memory card speed.

 Importing 10 photos — large 45.7-megapixel RAW files from a Nikon D850 — on Lightroom Classic took less than 20 seconds.
 But importing those same photos on Lightroom CC took half that, giving CC the edge in import speed.
-(Adobe has since launched an update that can improve import speed up to 20 percent in Classic.)
+(Adobe has since launched an update that can improve import speed up to 20% in Classic.)

-Images imported through Lightroom CC are initially saved to your hard drive, but are then uploaded to the cloud.
+Images imported through Lightroom CC are initially saved to your hard drive but are then uploaded to the cloud.
 (You can choose to keep a copy on your local drive if you want.)
 This gives you access to your images from anywhere and creates an automatic backup that will still be there even if all of your external hard drives get stolen or your house burns down.
 But if you want to access cloud photos not on the local hard drive, they need to be downloaded.

 On an album with just over 1,000 RAW photos previously synced but not stored on a local drive, it took more than 45 minutes to download all of the images (to be fair, this is a good excuse to catch up on your favorite Netflix show, although with Lightroom hogging your bandwidth, you may not get the best streaming quality).
-Fortunately, you should see previews of your photos even if the originals aren’t synced, and you can prioritize which are downloaded first simply by opening an image — you don’t need to wait until the album is downloaded to start editing.
+Fortunately, you should see previews of your photos even if the originals aren’t yet synced, and you can prioritize which are downloaded first simply by opening an image — you don’t need to wait until the entire album is downloaded to start editing.

 Accessing images already downloaded is very fast, with no delay in bringing up the editing tools as there is in switching from the Library to the Develop module in Lightroom Classic.
 If you are commonly having to load files off of the server, however, that speed advantage goes away.